 Beekeepers are top earners

 Within three years, the beekeeper's association in Mutasa district has grown to more than 1,100 members, says the head of the organization, Paddington Nemaunga.

 On average, each farmer has 250 beehives.
 The beekeepers are trained by Environment Africa, which also provides them with equipment.

 Beekeepers harvest three or four times a year, Nemaunga said, with some farmers earning an average of as much as 894 euros ($1,000) a month.
 That's a lot, considering that a typical government worker in Zimbabwe only earns around 450 euros a month.

 But for Environment Africa, the job isn't done yet - the group wants to expand the project to other parts of the country.

 In fostering beekeeping, Environment Africa is trying to tackle the problem of deforestation in Zimbabwe

-Environment Africa is considering that the beekeepers processed their own honey, they could increase their profits significantly.
+Environment Africa is considering whether the beekeepers should process their own honey, which could increase profits significantly.

 And then there is still the matter of the trees - Environment Africa doesn't want to leave that to chance.
 The head of the organization in Zimbabwe, Barnabas Mawire, said: "We are also into tree planting - we actually increase the hectarage where the bees can forage."